-Access to the Riverwalk.
+5. Access to the Riverwalk.

-Between Soquel Avenue and Laurel Streets along Front Street, new development shall provide east-west public access between the Riverwalk and the Front Street sidewalk at or near the extension of Cathcart Street, Elm Street and Maple Street Developers of riverfront properties shall be required to physically and/or financially contribute their fair share through conditions of approval, an Improvement District, Development Agreement, or similar mechanisms to the improvement of these publicly accessible connections.
+Between Soquel Avenue and Laurel Streets along Front Street, new development shall provide east-west public pedestrian and bieyele-access between the Riverwalk promenade and the Front Street sidewalk Elm Street and Maple Street Developers of riverfront properties shall be required to physically and/or financially contribute itstheir fair share through conditions of approval, an Improvement District, Development Agreement, or similar mechanisms to the improvement of these publicly accessible connections.
 Development shall be consistent with the following performance standards:

 - a.
 Publicly Open Passageways.
 Such access shall be open to the public during daylight hours. - b.
 Pedestrian Focus.
-Such publicly accessible connections shall be predominantly pedestrian in nature and located within 50 feet of the Front Street intersections at the terminus of Cathcart Street and the extensions of Maple and Elm Streets.
+Such publicly accessible connections shall be predominantly pedestrian in nature and located within 50 feet of the Front Street intersections at the terminus of Cathcart Street and the extensions of extension of Maple and of Elm Streets extension.
 In addition to the pedestrian access, bicycle access shall be provided at the extension of Elm Street, which will serve as the primary bicycle access to the Riverwalk between Soquel Avenue and Laurel Street. - c.
 Passageway Widths.
 The width of these publicly accessible pedestrian connections shall be no less than the following: 60 feet at or near the terminus of Cathcart Street; 50 feet at or near the terminus of Maple Street; and 30 feet at or near the extension of Elm Street. - d.
+ADA Compliant.
+Americans With Disabilities Act compliant slopes or ramps and stairs shall be designed as an integral part of these passageways at the extensions of Cathcart and Maple Streets; excessive switchbacks of ramps shall be avoided.
+Public access may be accomplished with stairs and an elevator easily accessible to the public within the building and available throughout daylight hours. - ed.
 Vertically Open Passageways.
-These passageways shall be open to the sky, provide a high quality accessible path of travel between the Front Street sidewalk and the Riverwalk, and provide clear building breaks that avoid the walling off of the river from downtown. - e.
+These passageways shall be open to the sky, provide a high quality accessible path of travel between the Front Street sidewalk and the Riverwalk, and provide clear building breaks that avoid the walling off of the river from downtown. - fe.
 Pedestrian Oriented Uses.
-The pedestrian passageways shall be lined with active pedestrian-oriented uses that create a safe and interesting environment, including commercial uses, outdoor cafes, resident-serving amenities, building entries and/or lobbies.
+The pedestrian access wayspassageways shall be lined with active pedestrian-oriented uses that create a safe and interesting environment, including commercial uses, outdoor cafes, resident-serving amenities, building entries and/or lobbies.